TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * Add some notes about Node-RED's projects feature.
 It doesn't seem to add a correct .gitignore which should contain `**/node_modules`.
 Also add notes about the fact that projects creates a disconnect between the flows and the userDir folder.

 * **[STARTED]** Provide option to switch from static to rendering to allow dynamic content using ExpressJS Views.

   Currently available by adding the appropriate ExpressJS option in settings.js.

+* Examples
+  * Reproduce the examples from the [pdfmaker website](http://pdfmake.org/playground.html) since that uses a similar-style config-driven approach to uibuilder's low-code, config-driven UI feature.
+See especially the _tables_ example.

 ## Ideas for releases further out